jfinocchiaro/jfinocchiaro.github.io/_posts/2024-11-26-office_hours.md

 ---
 layout: post
-title: 'What are office hours?'
+title: "What are office hours?"
 date: 2024-11-26
 description: A few hypotheticals about what office hours are for!
 tags:
 categories: academic
 featured: true
 related_posts: true